heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ### Implement the different types of streams

 Take some time to explore the codebase from the template we have prepared for you.
+Try to understand how the code is structured and what each file does.
+Package the application and run it to see how it works.

-You will benchmark the different types of streams to see which one is the most efficient for your use case:
+Your job is to benchmark the different types of streams to see which one is the most efficient for your use case:

 - Open a binary file for byte per byte reading.
 - Write a binary file for byte per byte writing.